hetalang/HetaSimulator.jl/docs/src/index.md

 - reach capabilities for estimating parameters' values based on experimental datasets
 - support for working with multiple models including simultaneous fitting
 - parallel simulations
-- storage of data and scenarios the unified formats
+- storage of data and scenarios in the unified formats
 - import of datasets and scenarios from CSV/Excel tables
 - full Heta standard support
 - storing models, scenarios and data in the `Platform` object for easy management of platform components